Building Your B2B Startup’s Core Values for Success

 How to create a kick-ass culture

 Ensure work/life balance - We're bored of hearing it too, but it’s true.
-Happier employees are 12% more productive and research has shown that happiness at work relies on a work life balance.
-While it’s important to ensure your company is known for hard-work and success, employees are more likely to uphold company values if they are content at work.
+A strong corporate culture drives corporate success.
+One extensive, 11-year-long research project found that companies with performance enhancing cultures increased their revenue by 495% over the research period on average, against an average increase of 166% for companies which did not.
+That’s means that simply by valuing and empowering employees, companies can increase their revenue four-fold While it’s important to ensure your company is known for hard-work and success, employees are more likely to uphold company values if they are content at work.

 Reward your clients and your workers - Show both your customers and employees how much they are valued.
-Whether it be interacting with them on Twitter or sending thank-you gifts, showing customers that they are important to you is vital (we have a whole blog post of ideas for you here).
+Whether it be interacting with them on Twitter or sending thank-you gifts, showing customers that they are important to you is vital.
 But it’s not just about customers.
 Whether it is a birthday gift, a voucher or a fun night out, it is equally as important to show your workers how much they are valued when building a positive work environment.

-Do something truly valuable - 86% of US customers prefer purchasing from brands who do charity work.
+Do something truly valuable - A global study of more than 8,000 consumers across eight countries found that the vast majority supported companies with a purpose - 83% thought companies should only earn a profit if they also deliver a positive impact.
 Google, PayPal and Airbnb are all jumping on board community service and it’s a great way to show customers what you deem as important.

-Encourage feedback from everyone - The same rule applies when it comes to feedback.
+Encourage feedback from everyone - The same rule applies everywhere - whether you're a unicorn or a small early stage startup - when it comes to feedback.
 A healthy workplace culture relies on your clients and workers knowing that they can openly share their feedback, thoughts and suggestions.
 Opening your mind to other people’s ideas is also more likely to help you build and grow.

 Putting the value on something priceless